Acceptance and Commitment Therapy (ACT) Through Tele-counselling for Family Caregivers in New Brunswick

 Project Outreach

-The project was based in New Brunswick and has expanded to Nova Scotia, with expansion to Prince Edward Island in progress.
+The project was based in New Brunswick.
+Tele-counselling has already expanded to Nova Scotia and Prince Edward Island is hoping to engage in the near future.

 Resources Created